Non-Payment & Delinquent Accounts

 Students must pay all debts before they may re-enroll in classes, receive a diploma, or receive an official transcript.
 Debts include tuition, fees, fines, returned check penalties, and restitution for loss of or damage to college property.

 Students may be withdrawn from their classes if an Installment Payment is missed or if they default on a Short Term Loan.
-In addition, the account may be turned over to a collection agency.
 Any type of refund, scholarship, or grant will be applied as payment to reduce or pay off the debt.

 Texas Law – “A student who fails to make full payment of tuition and fees, including any incidental fees, by the due date may be prohibited from registering for classes until full payment is made.
 A student who fails to make full payment prior to the end of the semester may be denied credit for the work done that semester.”
 (House Bill 2747)